-- a.
-The Kenya National TSO shall work out the anticipated generation shortfall by working out the difference between anticipated maximum demand and available generation capacity. - b.
-The Kenya National TSO shall work out each region's required load rationing during the shortfall period, and inform RCCs of their required load rationing targets. - c.
-The RCCs shall liaise with the Kenya National TSO to determine the End-use Users and feeders to be affected. - d.
-The RCC's shall inform the End-use Users of their required load reduction magnitudes and the time period. - e.
-The RCCs shall be at the relevant End-use Users premises before start of reduction period to ensure and confirm compliance by such Users. - f.
-The RCCs shall inform the Kenya National TSO of End-use Users' compliance with load reductions. - g.
-The Kenya National TSO shall evaluate system status and determine if the End-use Users' load reduction is adequate.
-If reduction is inadequate, the Kenya National TSO shall instruct RCCs to carry out additional load shedding. - h.
-RCCs shall carry out load shedding as instructed by the Kenya National TSO.
-RCCs shall instruct operators to carry out load shedding in places where there are no SCADA commands. - RCCs shall notify the Kenya National TSO of completion of carrying out load shedding. - j.
-The Kenya National TSO shall evaluate system status.
-If load shedding is inadequate, The Kenya National TSO shall instruct RCCs to carry out further load shedding. - k.
-If load shedding is adequate, the Kenya National TSO shall wait for the recovery of the system while monitoring system status parameters (voltage and frequency) on the SCADA. - I. The Kenya National TSO shall determine if system has recovered from generation shortfall. - m.
-If the system has not recovered from generation shortfall, the Kenya National TSO shall wait for the recovery of the system while monitoring system status parameters (voltage and frequency) on the SCADA. - n.
-If system has recovered from generation shortfall, the Kenya National TSO shall instruct RCCs to restore Customers/ inform Customers to pick load.
+- (a) The SO shall work out the anticipated generation shortfall by working out the difference between anticipated maximum demand and available generation capacity. - (b) The SO shall work out each region's required load rationing during the shortfall period, and inform DCCs of their required load rationing targets. - (c) The DCCs shall liaise with the SO to determine the End-users and feeders to be affected. - (d) The DCC's shall inform the End-users of their required load reduction magnitudes and the time period.

-- o.
-RCCs shall restore Customers where there is remote control.
+- (e) The DCCs shall be at the relevant End-users premises before start of reduction period to ensure and confirm compliance by such Users. - (f) The DCCs shall inform the SO of End-users' compliance with load reductions. - (g) The SO shall evaluate system status and determine if the End-users' load reduction is adequate.
+If reduction is inadequate, the SO shall instruct DCCs to carry out additional load shedding. - (h) RCCs shall carry out load shedding as instructed by the SO.
+DCCs shall instruct operators to carry out load shedding in places where there are no SCADA commands. - (i) RCCs shall notify the SO of completion of carrying out load shedding. - (j) The SO shall evaluate system status.
+If load shedding is inadequate, the SO shall instruct RCCs to carry out further load shedding. - (k) If load shedding is adequate, the SO shall wait for the recovery of the system while monitoring system status parameters (voltage and frequency) on the SCADA. - (I) The SO shall determine if system has recovered from generation shortfall. - (m) If the system has not recovered from generation shortfall, the SO shall wait for the recovery of the system while monitoring system status parameters (voltage and frequency) on the SCADA. - (n) If system has recovered from generation shortfall, the SO shall instruct RCCs to restore Customers/ inform Customers to pick load. - (o) DCCs shall restore Customers where there is remote control.
 RCCs shall instruct operators to restore Customers where there is no remote control.
-RCCs shall also inform End-use Users who had reduced load to resume normal operation.
-Restoration of such Users shall be done systematically as directed by the Kenya National TSO. - p.
-The Kenya National TSO shall compile a detailed Load Shedding report.
+RCCs shall also inform End-users who had reduced load to resume normal operation.
+Restoration of such Users shall be done systematically as directed by the SO. - (p) The SO shall compile a detailed Load Shedding report.